typed-ember/ember-cli-typescript/README.md

 You'll need to add that module and interface declaration to all your existing service and controller declarations for this to work (again, see the [blog post][pt4] for further details), but once you do that, you'll have this much nicer experience throughout!
 It's not quite vanilla Ember.js, but it's close—and this way, you still get all those type-checking and auto-completion benefits, but with a lot less noise!
 Moreover, you actually get a significant benefit over "vanilla" Ember: we type-check that you typed the key correctly in the `service` invocation.

-#### Class setup errors

-Some common stumbling blocks for people switching to ES6 classes from the traditional EmberObject setup:

-`Assertion Failed: InjectedProperties should be defined with the inject computed property macros.` – You've written `someService = inject()` in an ES6 class body in Ember 3.1+.
-Replace it with the `.extend` approach or using decorators (`@service` or `@controller`) as discussed [above](#service-and-controller-injections).
-Because computed properties of all sorts, including injections, must be set up on a prototype, *not* on an instance, if you try to use [class properties] to set up injections, computed properties, the action hash, and so on, you will see this error.

-- `Assertion Failed: Attempting to lookup an injected property on an object without a container, ensure that the object was instantiated via a container.` – You failed to pass `...arguments` when you called `super` in e.g. a component class `constructor`.
-Always do `super(...arguments)`, not just `super()`, in your `constructor`.

 #### Ember Data lookups

 We use the same basic approach for Ember Data type lookups with string keys as we do for service or controller injections.
 As a result, once you add the module and interface definitions for each model, serializer, and adapter in your app, you will automatically get type-checking and autocompletion and the correct return types for functions like `findRecord`, `queryRecord`, `adapterFor`, `serializerFor`, etc. No need to try to write out those (admittedly kind of hairy!) types; just write your Ember Data calls like normal and everything _should_ just work.